hfzdrmwn96/hfzdrmwn96/README.md

 <h1 align="center">Hi 👋, I'm Hafiz Darmawan</h1>
 <h3 align="center">Backend developer from Indonesia</h3>

+I am a dedicated and skilled backend developer with extensive experience in Go (Golang) programming, currently seeking opportunities to contribute to dynamic development teams.
+I am proficient in designing and implementing robust APIs using OpenAPI specifications.
+I am adept at working with various tech stacks, including Docker, and SQL databases.
+I possess strong problem-solving abilities and a keen interest in leveraging cutting-edge technologies to drive innovative solutions.
+I am committed to continuous learning and professional growth in the field of backend development.

 - 📫 How to reach me **hafizdarmawan@gmail.com**

 - ⚡ Fun fact **Im Fast Learner**